ZhukovGreen/presenations/testing-paylocity-2024.md

 When converting to type A:

-- Sanitizing the application inputs as early as possible to get maximum degree of type safety of your inputs before starting process them in
+- Sanitizing the application inputs as early as possible to get maximum degree of type safety of your inputs before starting to process them in
-- Having inputs processing pipelines as type safe as it is feasible to achieve capturing max amount of errors due to typing incompatibilities
+- Having inputs processing pipelines as type-safe as it is feasible to achieve capturing max amount of errors due to typing incompatibilities

 ----